 The projects in the Greenway are grouped into short, medium and long term phases.
 The short term projects include:

 - Hunts Point and Spofford Avenue Streetscapes: These streetscape improvements are a new critical backbone linkage in the South Bronx Greenway (SBG) system.
 The improvements include a new landscaped median on Hunts Point Avenue and median upgrades on Spofford Avenue, a new bicycle lane on Hunts Point Avenue, and additional landscaping and trees along both streets.

 - Lafayette Avenue Streetscape: The Lafayette streetscape connects the residential core of Hunts Point to Hunts Point Riverside Park, a recently opened park on the Bronx River, as well as serve as "negative truck signage, " discouraging trucks from traveling residential streets in order to access the industrial areas.
 The project includes a new landscaped median, new water/sewer infrastructure, a Class II bicycle lane, street trees and street furniture.

 - Hunts Point Landing: Hunts Point Landing is a new public open space located at the southern end of the Hunts Point peninsula, adjacent to the former Marine Transfer Station site.
-Hunts Point Landing, already an informal fishing location, will include a new fishing pier, ecological restoration through tidal pools, a kayak launch, and passive recreational areas.
+Hunts Point Landing, already an informal fishing location, includes a new fishing pier, ecological restoration through tidal pools, a kayak launch, and passive recreational areas.

 - Food Center Drive: This Phase I project will improve the vehicular flow through the Food Distribution Center and create a safe access route to the new Greenway amenities for residents and local workers.
 The road will be re-oriented from two way traffic to one way, and will include a Class I, separated bicycle lane and over 100 new street trees and landscaping through the entire length of the road.
 Construction is underway on this project and is expected to be completed by the end of 2015.